JordanBuckleyGit/Python-Projects/README.md

 # Bill Calculator Program

 Welcome to the Bill Calculator Program!
 This Python script offers a versatile set of bill calculators to streamline your financial management.
-Whether you're splitting bills with friends, calculating tips at a restaurant, or dividing expenses among roommates, this program has you covered.
+Whether you're calculating all of your home taxes, this program has you covered.

 ## Features